 In this section, we’ll talk about some actionable steps you can take in order to increase your business’s search ranking and get new customers.

 Online reviews are a great example of user-generated content that helps customers discover your business.
-They are filled with things that Google’s algorithm loves: fresh content, relevant keywords, images published on authoritative sites like Facebook, TripAdvisor, and Google itself.
+They are filled with things that Google’s algorithm loves: fresh content, relevant keywords, and images published on authoritative sites like Facebook, and Google itself.